sagemath/trac_to_gh/Issue 439.md

 # Issue 439: Interace with remote programs allowing for as many hops as needed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/439

 Original creator: pdehaye